elsacatoire/elsacatoire/README.md

 ## 🛠 Tech Skills

 ✨ I learned :
-- Basics JavaScript, HTML, CSS, node, PHP
+- Basics JavaScript, HTML, CSS, node, PHP, Angular
 - Basics of Python
-- Some advanced projects with React, Next and React Native
+- Some advanced projects with React/Next and React Native
 - Use of SQL and NoSQL databases
 - Basics of servers : Apache, Java Spring Boot, Express
 - Tests in Python, Java, JavaScript

-🧪 Currently working on Angular and Java Spring Boot
+🧪 Currently working on :
+- Java Spring Boot
+- TypeScript

 🧰 Using daily:
 - Git, GitHub, Slack, Notion